9th millennium BC: Japan

-In Japan, the Jomon culture had probably been established by small communities on the Pacific side of Honshu by this time.
+In Japan, the Jōmon culture had probably been established by small communities on the Pacific side of Honshu by this time.
 The word means "cord-pattern", referring to the distinctive pottery of the period.
 As there was no potter's wheel, the clay was prepared in the shape of a rope and manually coiled upwards to create a vessel that was baked in an open fire.
 At first, the vessels were simple bowls and jars but later became artistic.
 Proposed dates for the start of the Jomon are wildly variable, ranging from the Ice Ages to as late as c.
 4500.
 It is generally accepted that the period ended c.
 300 BC when it was superseded by the Yayoi culture.

 Americas

-In North America, the Paleo-Indian Clovis Culture is believed to have ended around 8800 BC having fathered numerous local variants.
-One of these was the Folsom complex which was centred in the Great Plains and is dated from c.9000 to c.8000 BC.
+In North America, the Paleo-Indian Clovis culture is believed to have ended around 8800 BC having fathered numerous local variants.
+One of these was the Folsom complex which was centred in the Great Plains and is dated from c.
+9000 to c.
+8000 BC.
 The people were hunter-gatherers who hunted the now-extinct Bison antiquus.

 In Patagonia, the Fell's Tradition prevailed through the millennium at Cueva Fell.
-Another Paleo-Indian site in the region is the Las Cuevas Canyon near Los Toldos (Santa Cruz) where rock art has been found.
+Another Paleo-Indian site in the region is the Las Cuevas Canyon near Los Toldos (Santa Cruz), where rock art has been found.

 In Central America, remains of three prehistoric human fossils have been discovered since 2006 in the cave system at Chan Hol in Quintana Roo, Mexico.
 All have been dated to around the 9th millennium.